GitauHarrison/notes/02_django/03_templates.md

 Notice that a lot of code in our templates is repetitive.
 The only part in the templates that are unique to a page is the `body` content.
 To help make our work easier, especially when dealing with multiple templates, we can use the concept of template inheritance.

-Template Inheritance is the where the base structure of an application is defined in a parent template and the children inherit this structure without redefining it.
+Template Inheritance is when the base structure of an application is defined in a parent template and the children inherit this structure without redefining it.
 Child templates instead focus on displaying content that is unique to them.

 To achieve this, we can modify the structure of our templates subfolder in the `app` blog to define a `base` template.
 Let us create a new file called `base.html`.